A consciousness of wrongdoing is the first step to salvation… you have to catch yourself doing it before you can correct it. ~Seneca

 - Become aware of your breathing – Do you hold your breath when exerting yourself?
 How are you breathing when you are excited, when you are driving, or when talking in front of others.
-Are you breathing fully when nervous.
-What is the body posture your holding when you are breathing.
-Systema teaches that our breath should come in through our nose and out or mouth and it should lead our movement.
+Are you breathing fully when nervous?
+What is the body posture your holding when you are breathing?
+Systema teaches breath should come in through the nose and out the mouth.
+Breathing should lead our movement.
 Test yourself, get on the floor and do a slow forward roll and observe your breathing.
-Chances are you are holding your breath until the roll is completed.
+Chances are you are holding your breath.

 - Think before you speak – Analyze the words you want to speak before you speak and determine the effect of those words.
 Consider the tone and inflection of your speech while you are speaking.
-How will those words reflect on you and your character?
+How will those words reflect on you?
 Are you watching the reaction of those you are speaking to?
 How about when you are upset?
-Can you catch yourself before you speak when angry?
+Can you catch yourself before speaking angry words?

 - See what you are doing – Watch your outward behavior while working your way through crowds.
 What is your awareness level and body posture?
-Is your head upright, looking down at the floor or stooped forward?
+Is your head upright or looking down at the floor?
 Do you walk with a straight back or hunched back?
 Is your breathing normal and steady?
 Do you see and analyze faces as they go by?
 Do you look into the eyes of others or do you turn away?
 Are you looking ahead of your intended path?
 Are you actively using your peripheral vision?
 Where are the fire exits?

 - Watch your walking – Do you walk like a cat, or more like a cave man?
 Do you walk on the balls of your feet, or come down hard on your heels?
 Does the force of your feet hitting the ground reverberate back up through your body?
 Are your feet straight, turned in or outward as you walk?
-What kind of sound do your feet/shoes make as you walk?
-Are there other sounds as you walk from your clothing, or maybe something in your pockets?
+What kind of sounds do make as your feet contact the ground?
+Are there other sounds created as you walk that come from your clothing, or maybe something in your pockets?

 - Be mindful of what goes into your mouth – Did you eat a piece of candy from the dish at the secretary’s desk without realizing it?
 Are you chewing on your pen?
 How many glasses of water have you had today?
 Was that your second or third helping of food?
 Do you chew gum with your mouth opened or closed?
 Can you recall the snack you had this morning?
 Did you eat breakfast?